oracle/python-oracledb/doc/src/api_manual/module.rst

 .. data:: MSG_BUFFERED

-    This constant is used to specify that enqueue/dequeue operations should enqueue or dequeue buffered messages.
+    This constant is used to specify that enqueue or dequeue operations should enqueue or dequeue buffered messages, respectively.

+    This mode is not supported for bulk array operations in python-oracledb Thick mode.

 .. data:: MSG_PERSISTENT